 It would be simply to say that the film shows the decadence of Branwell under alcoholism, the constant preoccupation of her sisters, and how they constructed their novels.
 This is a masterful and emotional biopic any Brontëan should watch.

 Before we focus on Emily, portrayed by Chloe Pirrie, it is relevant to mention that this is a moving film and artistically beautiful that deserves recognition.
 Wainwright did an excellent directing job and screenplay.
 The actors give us a perfect insight into the Brontës, their characteristics, their thoughts, their manners, one can easily picture the writers of those works we love so much.
 Also, the music composed by John Lunn, the costume design by Tom Pye and the landscape creates a perfect picture.

 * Be Aware!
 From Now On Expect Spoilers!

 We should focus on Emily.
-Chloe Pirrie did an amazing job portraying the grown-up Emily Brontë, we are able to see her full of strength and energy, her thoughtful mood, her caring side and, also, her reserve behaviour.
-What I remark and I loved it so much, is that in this film we readers (and lovers) of Wuthering Heights and Emily’s poems can have an insight on her inspirational and creative process.
-We can see the important bound she had with Branwell and the effect landscapes had on her works.
+Chloe Pirrie did an amazing job portraying the grown-up Emily Brontë, we can see her full of strength and energy, her thoughtful mood, her caring side and, also, her reserved behaviour.
+What I remark and I loved it so much, is that in this film we readers (and lovers) of Wuthering Heights and Emily’s poems can have an insight into her inspirational and creative process.
+We can see the important bond she had with Branwell and the effect landscapes had on her works.